encode/starlette/docs/middleware.md

 The `ASGI3Application` is meant to represent an ASGI application that follows the third version of the standard.
 Starlette itself is an ASGI 3 application.

-### Wrapping the request
+### Reusing Starlette components

-On Starlette, we have data structures that make it more convenient to organize your ASGI middleware.
+If you need to work with request or response data, you may find it more convenient to reuse Starlette datastructures (`Request`, `Headers`, `QueryParams`, `URL`, etc) rather than work with raw ASGI data.
+All these components can be built from the ASGI `scope`, `receive` and `send`, allowing you to work on pure ASGI middleware at a higher level of abstraction.

 For example, we can create a `Request` object, and work with it.
 ```python